adria0/gometh-contracts/README.md

 ![](./res/schema.png)

-## disclaimer
+## Disclaimer

-TOY PROJECT, DO NOT USE IN PRODUCTION
+TOY PROJECT, FOR FUN & LEARN.
+DO NOT USE IN PRODUCTION.

 ## Tasks